ucrparlay/SpaceTreeLib/README.md

 ### Default setting

-In default, the Pkd-tree stores all coordinates of points in 64-bit integer (`long`).
+In default, the PSPTs stores all coordinates of points in 64-bit integer (`long`).
 The balancing parameter is set to $0.3$, the leaf wrap is $32$.
 It builds $6$ levels of tree at once.
 Different values on different machine may influence the performance dramatically.
 See our paper for more explanation.

 ## Test Framework Format